-- Areas you don’t visit very regularly.
+- Areas you aren’t in very regularly.

-- Rooms with hot and cold spots.
+- Locations with hot and cold spots.

 - Costly electric heat from baseboards, wall heaters or radiators.

-- Older residences that don’t have ductwork due to radiator or baseboard heat.
+- Older homes that don’t have ductwork as a result of radiator or baseboard heat.

-In contrast with regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy exact control over settings from room to room, due to zoned mini-split technology.
+In contrast with more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also get exact control over settings from room to room, as a result of zoned mini-split technology.

-Our Professionals Can Take Care of All Your Mini-Split Installation Needs
+Our Professionals Can Handle All Your Mini-Split Installation Needs

 From helping you pick the best model to professionally installing it, our specialists at Willco Air Conditioning, Refrigeration & Heating Inc. can take care of all your mini-split installation needs.
 Give us a call at 862-345-6896 right away to discover how a mini-split system can make your home comfier and to receive your free estimate!